Rai-Nabin/Machine-Learning-Specialization/Course-3/Week-1/README.md

 First, the algorithm calculates the average location of all the red points and moves the red cluster centroid to this new average position.
 Similarly, it computes the average location of all the blue points and relocates the blue cluster centroid accordingly.
 This process ensures that the cluster centroids accurately represent the center of their respective clusters by moving them to the average position of the data points assigned to each cluster.

 ![Two Clusters](./images/two-clusters.png)
+If you  keep on repeating these two steps, you'll find that there won't be no more changes to the locations of the clusters centroids.
+This means that at this point the K-means clustering algorithm has converged.